Healthcord Webinar Series

 As discussed here, numerous exciting clinical trials are investigating the use of stem cells to treat some of the most prevalent diseases like diabetes, heart disease, Alzheimer’s.

-In the lifetime of your child there is a 87% chance of that he or she will go on to develop at least one of the six diseases listed here.
-By choosing to save healthy stem cells today you will be providing your child access to future therapies that become available in their lifetime.
+In the lifetime of your child, there is an 87% chance that he or she will go on to develop at least one of the six diseases listed here.
+By choosing to save healthy stem cells today, you will be providing your child access to future therapies that become available in their lifetime.